FennerEduardo/ionic5-full-starter-app-basic-simplified/README.md

 ## Support
 Drop us a line to contact@ionicthemes.com

+## Acknowledgements
+This template uses some icons inspired in [Flaticon](https://www.flaticon.com/).
+If you want to use the original icons in your app, please make sure you grab a new license that fit your use case when modifying this template.
+We currently use the `Free for commercial use WITH ATTRIBUTION` license in this template as a way to showcase and promote the awesome work and [designs by **catkuro** from Flaticon](https://www.flaticon.com/packs/home-decor).

 ### Committing code
 To ensure code quality, we follow and enforce the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines)